Sweat equity: how it works and why it matters to startups

 How to have the sweat equity conversation with prospective team members

-For starters, it's important to remember that sweat equity isn't a one-size-fits-all solution.
+It's important to remember that sweat equity isn't a one-size-fits-all solution.
 As each startup is unique, so too are the conversations surrounding sweat equity.
-However, there are some general rules that apply when approaching the topic.
+However, there are some tips when approaching the topic.

 By following these steps and having an honest conversation with prospective team members about how they will be compensated in sweat equity, you can ensure a fair outcome for all parties involved.